Pixel-Softwares-com/statistics/docs/overview.md

 # Statistics Structure

-### This structure works with Bridge design pattern , That means each type deals with another type as a abstract type or an interface
+### This structure works with Bridge design pattern , That means each type deals with another type as an abstract type or an interface

 <hr>